zeidlos/hamclock-docker/README.md

 ### Prerequisites
 I assume that you're on some form of Linux/Unix system.
 Docker and (optionally) Docker Compose are installed.
+This may or may not work inside Windows WSL2 environment.
+I've not tested it and most likley wont.
+Please give feedback if you tested this. :)

 ### Install/Usage
 1. Check out this repository